ascopes/protobuf-maven-plugin/CONTRIBUTING.md

 I'll advise about this during PR reviews as needed, but you can use the `scripts/bump-versions.sh` script to do this for you.
 It will not change anything if the versions are already set up correctly.

+#### Unit tests

+Where appropriate, please include valid unit tests.
+We are slowly aiming for 100% coverage where possible!

+### Integration tests

+In `src/main/it` exists a number of integration tests that are full Maven projects.
+Where appropriate, please include integration tests per the guidelines outlined in `src/it/WRITING_ITS.md`.

 #### Making sure it builds

 Before raising a PR, please make sure your fork works by running `./mvnw clean verify` locally.